Mitchelldscott/control-rs/README.md

 This project has two long-term goals:
 1. Cargo templates for robotic components (i.e., ESCs, BMS and odometry systems).
 These templates will use the [awesome embedded rust crates](https://!github.com/rust-embedded/awesome-embedded-rust) to provide detailed guides to implementing and operating the components.
-2. Wrapper crates for specific control system design tools (i.e., autopilot or self-driving tools).
+2. Wrapper crates for specific control system design tools (i.e., autopilot, self-driving or chemical process controls).
 These toolboxes will have specific models, types and routines to help design and deploy more complex control and estimation systems.

 This list covers a few projects that are in the works:
 - [ ] DC Motor lead-lag compensator